 Christmas is a very significant trading time of year, with logistics, storage and energy tested to the full.
 Preparations for mail order deliveries start as early as August, and the entire campaign requires weeks of careful planning.
 The intake of fresh meat multiplies dramatically, and advance baking starts in October.
 Rhiannon manages the corporate gift and family gift demand and makes and decorates several hundred hampers and gift baskets.

 The trading year is now very demanding but for all the best reasons.
 Eynon’s continues to grow and develop and is justifiably recognized as the best in Wales and recently voted the best in the U.K.

-I am the next generation, in fact the fifth to play a part in this story.
+I am the next generation, in fact, the fifth to play a part in this story.
 My eight years in the Royal Navy has ended, where I was in the Logistics branch as a Leading Stores Accountant.
-The traveling whilst in was extensive which took me to places as far south as the Falkland Islands, and east to Australia.
-I thoroughly enjoyed my time spent in the Navy, but had an ambition one day to joy the family business.
+The travelling whilst in was extensive which took me to places as far south as the Falkland Islands, and east to Australia.
+I thoroughly enjoyed my time spent in the Navy but had an ambition one day to joy the family business.

 I will play an active part in the progress of this family story.
 My father and Rhiannon remain ambitious and have now identified the need for warehousing and new facilities to meet the needs of future growth, and at the end of 2006, the new factory to the rear of the shop was completed.

 There will always be concern over the future of the meat trade following successive crises both in the meat trade and agriculture.
-The Foot and Mouth outbreak has ironically signaled an appreciation by the general public of quality food and has persuaded most to steer towards independent specialist outlets that take care in sourcing meat and fine food, from only natural free range or organic sources.
+The Foot and Mouth outbreak has ironically signalled an appreciation by the general public of quality food and has persuaded most to steer towards independent specialist outlets that take care in sourcing meat and fine food, from only natural free-range or organic sources.

 The future of Eynon’s would appear to be safe, and in safe hands and the next chapter in the story has started.